-The Automotive News reports, citing remarks from Steve Majoros, Chevrolet's marketing director for cars.
+The 2017 Chevrolet Bolt EV will go on sale nationwide in August, Automotive News reports, citing remarks from Steve Majoros, Chevrolet's marketing director for cars.
 The order books are now open for all US dealers that received Chevrolet's certification for selling electric vehicles.

 Previously, estimates pegged dealer orders to start in July, with deliveries landing in showrooms in September.

-The Bolt EV technically "went on sale" in 2016, after the automaker according to Good Car Bad Car.to San Francisco Bay Area residents.
+The Bolt EV technically "went on sale" in 2016, after the automaker delivered the first three cars to San Francisco Bay Area residents.
 Sales started in California and Oregon -- locations considered friendlier to EVs -- before a slow state-by-state expansion in early 2017.
-Through May, Chevrolet has sold 6,529 Bolt EVs,
+Through May, Chevrolet has sold 6,529 Bolt EVs, according to Good Car Bad Car.

 This is Chevrolet's first 50-state EV, as the company previously sold the Spark EV in a handful of states.
 Its EPA-estimated 238-mile range is right in the alleged "sweet spot" that should help ease the transition from gas-powered cars to EVs.
 We drove it, and we liked it, and we imagine a big chunk of the country will, too.